 Archibald Lee Wright (his birth name) was born in Benoit, Mississippi.
 Little is known about his youth.
-As a professional boxer from the 1930s, for many years Moore was avoided by middleweight and light-heavyweight champions who considered him too formidable.
-He owned the world light-heavyweight belt from December 17, 1952, when he defeated Joey Maxim in 15 rounds in St. Louis, Missouri, until 1962, when he lost recognition as champion for failing to meet Harold Johnson, the leading 175-pound challenger.
+As a professional boxer from the 1930s, for many years, Moore was avoided by middleweight and light-heavyweight champions who considered him too formidable.
+He owned the world light-heavyweight belt from December 17, 1952, when he defeated Joey Maxim in 15 rounds in St. Louis, Missouri, until 1962, when he lost recognition as a champion for failing to meet Harold Johnson, the leading 175-pound challenger.

 His autobiography, The Archie Moore Story, appeared in 1960.
-Later in his life he turned to youth work.
-He died, December 9, 1998 in San Diego, California.
+Later in his life, he turned to youth work.
+He died December 9, 1998, in San Diego, California.